-Using an induction-ready pan, place your sous vide cooked piece of meat and place it on the induction burner.
+Using an induction-ready pan, place your sous vide cooked piece of meat on the induction burner.
 Like thermal circulators, induction ranges offer very precise control of your pan’s surface temperature.
 Since your meat was cooked in a water bath, it has still maintained most of it’s juices.
 Generally, this means you can add it directly to the pan to sear.
 Induction pans can be heated up very quickly, ensuring you only sear the outside of your meat.
 This helps avoid accidentally overcooking your food during the searing process.

 If you want to give this a try, Waring’s commercial WIH400 induction range would be a great place to start.
 It has a very small kitchen footprint.
 It is also very mobile so you can seal, cook and sear sous vide style in a food truck, festival or catering event.

 If you serve steaks from top cuts of meat, you don’t have to worry about losing product to over or under-cooking.
 Deliver the sous vide cooked steak to your patrons perfect every time.
 Most sous vide cook times are based on 1″ thick cuts, so be sure to check your sous vide recipe.
 Temperatures will vary depending on the type of meat you’re cooking.
 And don’t worry, the vacuum bags are BPA free and completely food-safe for cooking.